kdcllc/ionic-typescript-seed/README.md

 ## Project install
 1. npm install - node-module dependencies to be loaded (npm, bower and tsd)
-2. gulp cordova.platforms / cordova.plugins (installs all of the cordova platforms and plugins)
+2. gulp cordova.platforms / cordova.plugins (installs all of the Apache Cordova platforms and plugins)
-3. gulp build (run typescript code to generate the code base for app.js)
+3. gulp build (run typescript code to generate the code base for bundle.js, templates.js, index.html and styles)

 ##WWW deployment folder for the IONIC framework applications